Is home insurance required to buy a home?

 Most first-time buyers have their home insurance in escrow.
 Escrow accounts hold the funds designated for your home insurance and property taxes.
 Each month, you pay a specific amount (typically, a few hundred dollars) above your normal mortgage payment.
 Your lender/mortgage servicer keeps these extra funds in an escrow account.

 When your home insurance and property taxes are due, the lender pays these fees on your behalf from the escrow account.
 Escrow accounts are recommended to ensure you stay up to date with your home insurance and property taxes.
 Some homeowners prefer to use escrow to pay for insurance and taxes in monthly installments, rather than annually or biannually.
+Learn more about how to pay for homeowners insurance.

 Is escrow required?